East Coast Conference (Division II) women's basketball tournament

 The East Coast Conference women's basketball tournament is the annual conference women's basketball championship tournament for the East Coast Conference.
 The tournament has been held annually since 1991.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the conference's automatic bid to the NCAA Division II Women's Basketball Championship.

-Saint Rose, a former member of the ECC, have the most tournament titles, with six.
+Daemen and Saint Rose, the latter a former member of the ECC, have the most tournament titles, with six each.